rosanafcunha/website_rosanafcunha/content/authors/rosana-fernandes-da-cunha/_index.md

 ---
 title: Rosana Cunha
+# Role/position/tagline
+role: Master of Science
+# Organizations/Affiliations to show in About widget
+organizations:
-role: Master in Science Museum of Zoology of the University of São Paulo
+- name: Museum of Zoology of the University of São Paulo
 avatar_filename: avatar.jpg
 bio: ""
 interests: